apache/incubator-hugegraph-doc/content/en/docs/quickstart/hugegraph-server.md

 bin/hugegraph deploy -v {hugegraph-version} -p {install-path} [-u {download-path-prefix}]
 ```

-`{hugegraph-version}` indicates the version of HugeGraphServer and HugeGraphStudio to be deployed,users can view the `conf/version-mapping.yaml` file for version information,`{install-path}` specify the installation directory of HugeGraphServer and HugeGraphStudio,`{download-path-prefix}` optional,specify the download address of HugeGraphServer and HugeGraphStudio tar package,use default download URL if not provided,for example, to start HugeGraph-Server and HugeGraphStudio version 0.6, write the above command as `bin/hugegraph deploy -v 0.6 -p services`.
+`{hugegraph-version}` indicates the version of HugeGraphServer and HugeGraphStudio to be deployed,users can view the `conf/version-mapping.yaml` file for version information,`{install-path}` specify the installation directory of HugeGraphServer and HugeGraphStudio,`{download-path-prefix}` optional,specify the download address of HugeGraphServer and HugeGraphStudio tarball,use default download URL if not provided,for example, to start HugeGraph-Server and HugeGraphStudio version 0.6, write the above command as `bin/hugegraph deploy -v 0.6 -p services`.

 #### 3.2 Download the tar tarball